KDE/documentation-develop-kde-org/content/docs/features/cursor/_index.md

 There are a couple of ways to create your `.cursor` file.
 Mainly, any program that allows you to save your file with a custom extension should do.
-For the sake of simplicity, in this example we are going to use the [`echo`](https://en.wikipedia.org/wiki/Echo_(command)) command on a terminal.
+For the sake of simplicity, in this example, we are going to use the [`echo`](https://en.wikipedia.org/wiki/Echo_(command)) command on a terminal.

 Let's check an example: